Art in Tanzania internship program

 D: Are you confident in applying the skills that you have learned?

 M: Yes.
 I think it will help a lot with my next year.
-Potentially it’s given me many ideas and shows me the difficulties in learning and what difficulties are in, for example, energy in Tanzania or developing countries.
+Potentially, it has given me many ideas and shown me the difficulties in learning, as well as the challenges that exist, for example, in energy in Tanzania or developing countries.
 So, it’s showing the problems; if you see them, you can start thinking about solutions.

 D: Why Tanzania?